‘Twas midday before Christmas and Lachlan MacLinner,

-But then something happened he couldn’t explain:
+When at once something happened he couldn’t explain,

-Synapses fired and popped in his brain.
+Sharply, synapses fired and popped in his brain,

-Where once stood his family’s holiday supper,
+And where once stood his prized, would-be, holiday meal,

-Well, the sheep barely noticed his Billy club clatter,
+Well, the sheep barely noticed his billy club clatter

 To the ground with a pound, matting flowers much flatter.

-Whispered he, “Bless me bagpipes, I think I’m in love.”
+“But blessin’ me bagpipes, I think I’m in love.”

-Grabbed a fistful and pulled on the delicate wool.
+Grabbed a fistful and pulled on the delicate wool,

 Then he shivered and grunted, and sighed and he coughed,

-And he loosened his grip on her coat ever soft.
+As he loosened his grip on her coat ever soft.

-Readjusting his hair underneath his two hats,
+And mopping his brow from beneath his two hats,

 Lachlan laughed, “Jaysus Christ, I ‘bout soiled me spats!”